 The view from the mountain.

-The new hotel will open Fall 2014.
-So start planning your early season 2014 ski trips now and be one of the first to experience the future of Burke Mountain.
+The new hotel is expected to open in November of 2015.
 A future which will feel comfortably like the past, just a bit newer.

 A growing community

-Last spring, QBurke Mountain Resorts LLC purchased Burke Mountain.
-The group, headed by Jay Peak co-owner Ariel Quiros, includes recognizable Northern Vermont businessman Bill Stenger and is one piece in a $700 million initiative in the Northeast Kingdom.
+In may of 2012, Q Burke Mountain Resorts LLC purchased Burke Mountain.
+The group, headed by Jay Peak co-owner Ariel Quiros, includes recognizable Northern Vermont businessman Bill Stenger and is one piece in a $600 million initiative in the Northeast Kingdom.

 For Burke skiers, riders, mountain bikers, hikers, neighbors and friends, it's great news in the form of up to $108 million in developments.
 But with big money, comes big worries about losing the mountain's uniqueness–the Burke spirit.
 A spirit that respects its natural history and racing heritage.
 Worries that Mr. Quiros himself addressed when he stated: